Physics 3250: An Introduction to Astrophysics....Spring 2019

 flapping hair and shirt collar).
 I'm not joking; and

-given the titles of several of their hits, such as "Starlight" and
+given the titles of several of their hits, such as "Starlight",

-Black Hole" among others, one of the guys must have taken a course in
+Black Hole", and "Neutron Star Collision", among others, one of the guys must have taken a course in

 What do the apparent "arrow of time" and entropy have to do with

 the origin of the universe?
 Sean Carroll's